Implementing process attachment tools#

 ):

-The attach function performs the entire attachment process, including attaching and detaching, and provides the ability to use custom tools via the tool_libraries parameter.
-It also has simple control flow intended for direct calling from python.
-For more complex control, it is recommended to instead use the explicit attach and detach functions provided by the librocprofiler-sdk-rocattach.so binary.
+The attach function performs the entire attachment process, including attachment and detachment, and provides the ability to use custom tools via the tool_libraries parameter.
+It also has a simple control flow intended for direct calling from Python.
+For more complex control, it’s recommended to use the explicit attach and detach functions provided by the librocprofiler-sdk-rocattach.so binary instead.

 Parameters

-- attach_duration_msec: Optional - Length of time in milliseconds to profile for
+- attach_duration_msec: Optional - Profiling duration in milliseconds.

-If unspecified, attachment will run until Enter is pressed or SIGINT (Ctrl+C) is received
+If unspecified, attachment runs until Enter is pressed or SIGINT (Ctrl+C) is received.

-- attach_children: Optional - Whether to attach to the target process and all of its descendant processes
+- attach_children: Optional - Specifies whether to attach to the target process and all of its descendant processes.

 Defaults to